Sacred Heart Church North Gosforth

 How do I book the date?

-Baptisms are usually celebrated on a Sunday, either during Mass or in a separate ceremony at 12 noon.
-Occasionally you will find there is a child from another family being baptised at the same ceremony.
+Baptisms are celebrated on a Sunday, either during Mass or in a separate ceremony at 12.00 noon in both parishes.

 Who can be a Godparent?

 Usually you would have two Godparents, but you can have just one, or up to four if you wish.
+Other Godparents must be baptised Christians, but they don’t all need to be Catholics.

 How much does it cost to have my child baptised?